panic-7700/simple-industrial-revolution/Docs/Planning.md

 [14:10]shit got me lookin like: Maybe apply a hediff to all other pawns if they spawn in the raid somehow?
 [14:10]panic: or that
 [14:10]panic: i like that actually
-[14:10]panic: neutralize it or malus it if they are killed [14:10]shit got me lookin like: Yeah because you never want proximity shit [14:10]panic: right
+[14:10]panic: neutralize it or malus if they are killed [14:10]shit got me lookin like: Yeah because you never want proximity shit [14:10]panic: right
 [14:10]panic: i would want it to apply to the whole raid anyway